Sidney Pacific Graduate Community Photo of SP by Andrew Chen

 Q. What is being displayed on SPTV?

-A. Images (flyers, photos, etc.), videos, a clock, real-time weather, NW shuttle schedules, news headlines along the top, and upcoming events along the bottom of the screen.
+A. Images (flyers, photos, etc.), a clock, real-time weather, NW shuttle schedules, news headlines, and upcoming events.

 Q. What can I submit to SPTV?